 Mr. E. departed this life surrounded by the love of his family and friends on Saturday, June 1,2019.
 He was preceded in death by his parents, Lillie Mae Stanley and Jimmy Davis; siblings, Joseph Davis, Lewis Davis, Jimmie Davis, Lillian Davis, and Linda Stanley; his children, Yvonne Davis, Glenn Davis, and Lillian Davis Pitts; son-in-law, Harry Pitts, Sr.; and grandson, Harry Pitts, Jr.

 His wonderful life and legacy will forever be cherished in the lives of his children, Earnest Davis, Jr., Joyetta Davis Carlson, Wayne Davis, Arbie Washington, Reggie Washington, Lewis Washington, Princess Williams and Katelynn Washington; three generations of grandchildren, nieces, nephews, cousins, godchildren and friends.

 Sarah L. Carter's Funeral Home Southside is serving the family.

-To send flowers to Earnest's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Earnest Davis, Sr., please visit our floral store.